Getting Started

 Search for a command to run...

-This guide will help you migrate from the deprecated @studs/react package to the new @strongtie/design-system package.
+This guide will help you migrate from the deprecated @studs/react package.
+We recommend two migration paths:

 Are you looking for migration assistance for the Telerik UI Kit?
 Visit our CDN migration guide.